The aim of this article is help you to learn how to choose the right size snowboard boots so that you can get the right fit for you.

 Measuring your feet at home

-To measure the length of your feet, place your heel flat against a wall and measure along the floor from the wall to your big toe.
+To measure the length of your feet, place your heel flat against a wall and measure along the floor from the wall to your longest toe (which isn’t always your big toe).

 The fit, or the feel, of your snowboard boot is not the same as you would fit your shoes.